MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 ---
-title: Data science tutorial - create a Power BI report to visualize predictions
+title: Data science tutorial - Visualize predictions with a Power BI report
-description: In this sixth part of the tutorial series, learn how to get set up to create reports and how to create various visuals to analyze data. ms.reviewer: sgilley ms.author: amjafari
+description: In this fifth part of the tutorial series, learn how to get set up to create reports and how to create various visuals to analyze data. ms.reviewer: sgilley ms.author: amjafari
 author: amhjf
 ms.topic: tutorial
 ms.custom: build-2023
-ms.date: 5/4/2023
+ms.date: 10/12/2023
 ---

-# Part 6: Create a Power BI report to visualize predictions
+# Part 5: Visualize predictions with a Power BI report

-In this tutorial, we use the Microsoft Fabric DirectLake feature, which enables direct connectivity from Power BI datasets to lakehouse tables in direct query mode with automatic data refresh.
-In this tutorial, you'll use the prediction data produced in [Part 5: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).
+In this tutorial, you'll create a report from the prediction data produced in [Part 5: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 ## Prerequisites

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

+This part 5 of 5 in the tutorial series.
+To complete this tutorial, first complete:

 * Complete [Part 1: Ingest data into a Microsoft Fabric lakehouse using Apache Spark](tutorial-data-science-ingest-data.md).